Long Island's own Natalie Portman stars in the upcoming superhero film "Thor."

 of the 50 Most Beautiful People by People Magazine.
 She won the Academy Award for her performance in the

-psychological thriller Black Swan, along with a Golden Globe and several other major accolades.
+Black Swan, along with a Golden Globe and several other major accolades.

 Yet during one of her nearly 20 David Letterman Show appearances, Natalie Portman told the host, "I'll